ryukau/VSTPlugins/docs/manual/LatticeReverb/LatticeReverb_en.md

     Useful to change the brightness of reverb.

 ## Change Log
+- 0.1.5
+  - Fixed to reset properly.
+  - Fixed `bypass` parameter behavior.
+This fixes playing all the notes at the moment of unmute, even if host sends note to plugin while muting.
+This bug was only happening on the hosts which respect VST 3 `bypass` parameter.
 - 0.1.4
   - Implemented process context requirements.
   - Added/Changed BarBox functionality to match LV2 version.